nikclarkson/AutoMoq/README.md

 Decimal = 194
 ```

+We can also ask AutoFixture to create an instance of the `PaymentService`.
+We have to take care that we are asking AutoFixture for what we really want.
+The following example shows that AutoFixture will throw an exception if we ask it to create an `IPaymentService` because I has no idea how to instantiate that interface. **Moq** gladly created a mock because it doesn't need the actual concreate type to be successful.
 ```chsarp
 [Fact]
 public void Should_Fail_Creating_IPaymentService()
 {
     var fixture = new Fixture();
     Action createPaymentService = () => fixture.Create<IPaymentService>();

     createPaymentService.Should().Throw<Exception>();
 }
 ```

+One way to get a `PaymentService` from AutoFixture it just to ask for it explicitly.
 ```csharp
 [Fact]
 public void Should__Not_Fail_Creating_IPaymentService_ConcreteType()